-Your intelligence quotient – or IQ as it is frequently called – is a measure of human intelligence.
-People that want to have their IQ measured take standardized tests and receive a score which ranks their level of intelligence.
-A high IQ indicates that a person is intelligent.
-A low IQ indicates that a person is of lower intelligence.
+Intelligence quotient (IQ) is a measure of human intelligence.
+People who want to have their IQ measured take standardized tests and receive a score that ranks their intelligence level.
+The higher one's IQ score, the more intelligent that person is considered to be.

 IQ scores typically reflect the quality of education and resources available to people in their local geographic region.
 Areas of the world with lower IQ scores are typically poorer and less developed, particularly in the area of education, compared to countries with higher IQ scores.
 Many researchers also use IQ to determine the smartest countries in the world.
 The IQ map above shades each country depending on how high the average IQ score is.

 According to a 2019 study by researchers Richard Lynn and David Becker at the Ulster Institute, the highest average IQ scores in the world belong to the Japanese, with the citizens of Taiwan and Singapore close behind.
 The top 10 list appears below, and the full rankings appear in the table further down this page.